binbashar/le-ref-architecture-doc/docs/how-it-works/infra-as-code-library/infra-as-code-library-specs.md

     improve its quality, since a reusable asset has already been proven.

 ??? important ":checkered_flag: **Full Code Access & No Lock-In**"
-    You get access to 100% of the code under Open Source license ([https://choosealicense.com/](https://choosealicense.com/)) so If you ever choose to cancel, you keep rights to all the code.
+    You get access to 100% of the code under [Open Source license](https://choosealicense.com/licenses/apache-2.0/), if you choose to discontinue the direct support of the Binbash Leverage team, you keep rights to all the code.

 ??? important ":checkered_flag: **Documented**"
     Includes code examples, use cases and thorough documentation, such as README.md,